Wednesday, 16 November 2016

 • As a unit of exchange and as a measure of value, money guarantees for the real value of all your goods and services.

-• Money facilitates easy transfer and distribution of goods and services to any corner of the world as you can make payments through money at any place.
+• Money facilitates the easy transfer and distribution of goods and services to any corner of the world as you can make payments through money at any place.

 • Money makes the maintenance of accounts of any business very easy as everything is accounted in terms of money.
-This facilitates accurate calculation of expenses and income of any business and aids in fixation of the prices of their products.
+This facilitates accurate calculation of expenses and income of any business and aids in the fixation of the prices of their products.

-Thursday 28 April 2016
+Thursday, 28 April 2016

 Money - Different types of money | forms of money in economics